-The tiny country of Montenegro a long time ago won the title of one of the most popular tourist destinations.
+A long time ago, the tiny country of Montenegro won the title of one of the most popular tourist destinations.
 Many consider this beautiful corner of the planet a wonderful place to visit, retire and live.
-Some people who have been to Montenegro once, return for the second and third time.
+Some people who have been to Montenegro once return for the second and third time.
 And no wonder why.

 There are not so many places in the world where you can find so many natural beauties being so close to each other.
 Mountains, sea, forests, glacier lakes, and canyons – Montenegro has it all.

 I have been to this Balkan country many times, and then last year, together with my husband, we decided to go and live there as digital nomads.
 In this post, I would love to share some fascinating and, at the same time, useful facts about Montenegro that should help all travelers to get the best out of their trip.